afsanajamal/portfolio-platform-web/README.md

 ## License

-This project is for portfolio and educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.